 My inbox is not flooded with rude emails all the time.
 But they take up space.

 Luckily, though, at least literally, the nice emails take up even more.

 Like this one, from Sarah, the Harvard-educated scientist I’ve written about a lot (she has become an important mentor for me when it comes to what it means to be both ambitious and sensitive).
 During the phone-a-friend stage, I’d emailed her asking about her experiences dealing with condescending and hurtful emails from positional superiors.

 She said this: “I don’t know that there’s really a foolproof shield against feeling hurt by condescending language in an email—being vulnerable and emotionally present in interactions is a wonderful and important quality, but it does mean that others can hurt us.
 I treat those moments kind of like I treat having a cold.
 I’d tell friends I’m not feeling well, I’d let them bring me chicken soup if they offer and I’d give myself lots of rest and care.”

 Then she proceeded to end the email with some chicken soup cooked just for me: “My sister and I used to watch Winnie the Pooh when we were little, and I still say to her what Pooh used to say in those movies when we were kids: ‘Be brave, little Piglet!’
 Be brave, Isa!”

 And so it’s bravery that gets me to the sixth stage, the kind that is moving forward not when something doesn’t hurt, but when it does.

 6. Email more people.

-I open my computer again and send a new email, asking someone else for the help or advice or feedback or representation that was denied me by that person.
-I keep reaching out, connecting, working, growing, trying.
+I open my computer again and send a new email, asking someone else for the help, advice, feedback or representation that was denied me.
+I keep reaching out, connecting, working, growing and trying.